rameshd-ai/py-projects2/CMS workflow manager/START_HERE.md

 - ✅ Server running on port 5000
 - ✅ All 5 processing steps loaded
+- ✅ Step-by-step processing implemented
+- ✅ Visual status indicators (✓/✗/⊘) working
 - ✅ Frontend integrated with backend
-- ✅ SSE streaming functional
 - ✅ Documentation complete
 - ✅ No errors or warnings